ebbyboi96/CampusLaundryTracker/README.md

 From here, it should list all laundry rooms found at your location.
 Choose the one you use and from there the machines statuses should be visible.

 ## Self hosting
-The folks over there might not enjoy me hosting this, so self hosting is probably the way to go for a long term solution. **USE AT YOUR OWN RISK!**.
-Self hosting requires signing up for an account and agreeing to their TOS which forbids using an account for purposes such as these.
+The folks over there might not enjoy me hosting this, so self hosting is probably the way to go for a long term solution. **USE AT YOUR OWN RISK!** Self hosting requires signing up for an account and agreeing to their TOS which forbids using an account for purposes such as these.
 ### Configuration
 Simply update `config-example.json` with your desired port, and login credentials.
 Then rename the file to `config.json`.
 That's it!
 ### Running it.